-What is Password Vault?
+What is a Password Vault?

 A password vault is a system that stores passwords for various privileged accounts in a privileged account management system.
 Typically, passwords for privileged accounts are automatically changed (rotated) several times every day, and the current passwords are stored in the vault.

 Password vaults are key element of traditional privileged access management (PAM).
 Many password vaults have evolved from securing passwords to storing other types of secrets as well, including SSH keys, API tokens and certificates.
-These are often called secrets vault.
+These are often called secrets vaults.

 In most cases, organizations use a hybrid model where they vault the secrets they need to while using a certificate based and passwordless authentication when viable.

 Learn more about how to manage your secrets in a hybrid way with PrivX Secrets Vault.